MirsadHadzic/osShellProject/README.md

 <p>
 <b>Basic</b>
-./task1, first when you try to run task1.c, you should first do gcc -Wall -o task1 task1.c
+./task1, first when you try to run task1.c, you should first do gcc -Wall -o task1 task1.c Look for os_shell_project directory. .c files are over there.
 <br>
 <b>Advanced</b>
 It is called by executing this command in shell PS1="\$whoami@\$(hostname):~\$".
 The example of that can be seen in Screenshot(91).png and Screenshot(92).png.